runrig-coop/hedgerows/notes/draft-artifacts.md

 > Patents on life enclose the creativity inherent to living systems that
 > reproduce and multiply in self-organized freedom.
 They enclose the interior
 > spaces of the bodies of women, plants, and animals.
 They also enclose the free
-> spaces ces of intellectual creativity by transforming publicly generated
+> spaces of intellectual creativity by transforming publicly generated knowledge
-> knowledge into private property.
+> into private property.

 pp. 9-10: